Optimization and Problem Solving of Pandora FMS

 module_end

-Send and Receive the Agent Local Configuration
+Send and Receive Agent Local Configuration

-Besides this, you may configure where to store locally the .conf files of your testing agents with the directory_confs configuration token in the pandora_xml_stress.conf file.
+Besides this, you may configure where to store locally the .conf files of your testing agents with the directory_confs configuration token in pandora_xml_stress.conf file.

 Configuration File